Archita27-github/Sign-Language-Recognition/README.md

 The model was trained on a dataset of 24,000 hand gestures.
 The dataset was split into training and validation sets with a ratio of 80:20.
 The model was trained for 100 epochs with a batch size of 180.
 The training and validation accuracy and loss were recorded for each epoch.

 Our Proposed Model achieved an accuracy of `71.12%` on the validation set and `90.60%` on the testing set.
 The model was able to recognize and interpret sign language gestures in real-time with an accuracy of `71.12%`.

-<br><br>

-## Contributing
-Contributions to this project are welcome.
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Let's work together to make the Sign Language Recognition System even better!

-We appreciate your contributions, whether big or small, and we look forward to working together to enhance the Sign Language Recognition System.
-Let's make a positive impact on the lives of individuals with hearing impairments and promote inclusivity in communication.